obeone/csi-rclone/README.md

 This project implements Container Storage Interface (CSI) plugin that allows using [rclone mount](https://rclone.org/) as storage backend.
 Rclone mount points and [parameters](https://rclone.org/commands/rclone_mount/) can be configured using Secret or PersistentVolume volumeAttibutes.

+## Forked modification
+I add the support for Staging mount path, allowing to only mount once each PV on node, and a bind mount is done between global mount and container.
+It's not really tested for now so... take care !

+You must use that if you want to mount your PVC multiple time on a node and use VFS.

 ## Kubernetes cluster compatability
 Works (tested):
 - `deploy/kubernetes/1.19`: K8S>= 1.19.x (due to storage.k8s.io/v1 CSIDriver API)